Q. How do I request free foam, sprinkler, or antifreeze kits?

 A. We have a simple new customer sign up process.
 Contact us at 1-800-632-2304 or via email at email@example.com or start a chat during business hours for information on how we can help you get started.
 Click this new customer form link to complete the form we will need.

 Q. What do we receive with our test reports?

 A. You will receive a test report via email.
 By request, we also send laminated tank tags with all mailed copies of reports for passing samples (please note there is one tag per sprinkler job).
 Your reports are also available online, simply fill out a web access waiver form and we will get you set up to view all of your reports online.

 Q. How many bottles are in each NFPA foam sample kit?

 A. We offer a 4-bottle kit as well as a 2-bottle kit for NFPA testing.
 Please order the kit that best suits your needs to save on shipping costs.

 Q. Why would the foam fail?

 A. There are various reasons why foam may fail.
 See the article Why Fire-Fighting Foam Fails for details or call 1-800-632-2304 to speak to one of our analysts.

 Q. What is Proportioning Testing?

 A. Verifying that a firefighting foam system accurately proportions foam and water is critical to the system’s effectiveness in the event of a fire.
 Our Proportioning Testing article explains why you should consider proportioning testing.
-A proportioning sample requires a sample of concentrate, a proportioned sample, and a sample of system water.
+A proportioning sample requires a sample of concentrate as well as the proportioned sample.
+You may send sample of system water.